 Warka 500 ml, 9.50 zloty, Gdansk

 Two free pints of Warka on our way out of Gdansk were courtesy of our taxi driver.
 He got pissed off at me on our way from Radisson Blu Gdansk to the train station when I refused to let him drive us to Gdansk GDN Airport for 70 zloty ($19 USD).
-The fare to the train station was 22 zloty ($6 USD) and refused to take payment and drove away without a word.
+The fare to the train station was 22 zloty ($6 USD).
+The taxi driver refused to take payment and drove away without a word.

-We paid 18 zloty drank a couple of pints of Warka near the train station before boarding the train to the airport.
+We paid 18 zloty for a couple of pints of Warka near the train station before boarding the train to the airport.

 Before leaving Gdansk Airport, I dropped into the airport lounge by our LOT Polish gate for the flight to Krakow.
 This turned out to be an educational visit for a couple of reasons.